cqframework/mct-ig/input/pagecontent/technical-requirements.md

 3. [CQL Evaluator](https://github.com/cqframework/clinical-reasoning): This component brings together the translator and engine to provide complete CQL translation and evaluation support with a FHIR-based data model, either the base FHIR specification directly, or FHIR implementation guides such as USCore and QICore.
 The prototype will make use of at least the 2.6.0 release of the evaluator to ensure support for QICore versions 4.1.1 and above.

 4. [HAPI-FHIR Server](https://hapifhir.io/): This component provides an out-of-the-box reference implementation of a FHIR server.
 The prototype will use this server to play the role of the provider FHIR servers in the development, sandbox, and integration testing scenarios.
 The prototype will make use of at least the 6.0.1 release of HAPI FHIR.

+5. [FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator): This component provides validation of FHIR resources using profile information published as part of FHIR Implementation Guides.

 ###### Measure Calculation Tool